mehdipourfar/pg_jalali_format/README.md

 # DEPRICATION WARNING
-This package is deprecated it has some bugs.
+This package is deprecated and it has some bugs.
 Use [Jalali Utils](https://github.com/teamappir/jalali_utils) instead.
 It is way a lot faster and has more features.

 # Postgres functions for formatting date or timestamp as Jalali date